What Ski Boot Size Do You Need?

 Having a footbed made is not a guarantee of good function.

-In the same way, ordering a lasagne is not a guarantee of getting a good lasagne.
+Ordering a lasagne is not a guarantee of getting a good lasagne.

 The word tells you what was attempted.